Rihanna Is The 21st Century's Most Influential Musician

 The question I asked was about whether Rihanna's audience has ever adequately loved her — whether we've given her the kind of love that respects both what she's created and all the labor that went into creating it.
 But the answer Rihanna gives, through ANTI, is that Rihanna probably doesn't care about the question to begin with.

-In the video for "Love on the Brain," Rihanna is given a crown from a child who we can only assume is that same child on the album cover, a young Rihanna.
+In a promotional video for ANTI, Rihanna is given a crown from a child who we can only assume is that same child on the album cover, a young Rihanna.
 The whole video leads up to this moment, when Rihanna takes the crown and places it on her head.
 The moment is a lesson: You can wait — wait for ANTI to get the Grammy it deserved, wait for the world to give the genius of your work its due — or you can crown yourself.